rayhog/aviator-jekyll-template/_documentation/tql1.04.md

     Typically, you refer to a node in the graph as your source of data for the query.
 Nodes in a query are predeced by a (:) colon. <br>
     `MATCH (:node)` <br>
   * Alias <br>
-    You append an alias to the node, for example, 'MATCH (alias:node)', so you can call that alias to return data.<br>
+    You append an alias to the node, for example, 'MATCH (alias:node)', so you can call that alias with the RETURN clasue to return data.<br>
-    TQL binds the alias that you specify to the node so that you can use that alias in the Return clause of <br>
+    TQL binds the unique alias to the node so that you can refer to that alias in the Return clause of <br>
     the MATCH query to request specific data. <br>
     `MATCH (alias:node) RETURN alias` <br>
     You can aslo use the alias to specify attributes to return. <br>